References

 https://www.onetonline.org/

-A web-based viewer for O*NET occupational data, used as a career exploration reference for understanding roles, skills, and related occupations.
+Web-based viewer for O*NET occupational data.
+Used as a reference for understanding roles, related occupations, skills, and alternate job titles.

 What we use